Reservation Life

 — Tȟašúŋke Witkó (Crazy Horse), Oglala Lakota Leader (1840-1877)

-Indians getting their beef rations on the Rosebud Reservation in South Dakota, 1893.
-Source: Library of Congress, photographer J.A.
-Anderson
+J.A.
+Anderson, Sioux Indians getting their beef rations on the Rosebud Reservation in South Dakota, 1893.
+Source: Library of Congress.

 The housing crisis on Indian reservations is also a very desperate situation; thousands are homeless and there is a large waiting list, sometimes for years, to obtain tribal housing.
 This leads to overcrowding and multiple families residing in tight living quarters.
 On the Pine Ridge Reservation in South Dakota, there is an estimated average of 17 people living in each family home; homes that may have 2 or 3 bedrooms at most.
 According to the U.S. Commission on Civil Rights, about 40% of homes are extremely inadequate.
 Many are not connected to sewer or running water and it’s not uncommon for these houses to not have proper kitchen facilities, cooling, or heating.
 Out of curiosity, many people ask: “what is it like on a reservation?”
 It wouldn’t be a far stretch to say they are like third world islands within the biggest economy on Earth.